iqnite/spamoji/README.md

 - 💬: Print output to a new line in the console
 - 💭: Print output to the console
-- ⌨️: Read input from the user
+- ⌨️: Get user input from the console
+- ⏳: Wait for a specified number of seconds
-- 🔢: Convert input to a number
+- 🔢: Convert input to a number, return ⚠️ if the conversion fails
-- 🎲: Get a random number between 2 integers
+- 🎲: Get a random integer between 2 numbers
 - 🛑: Stop the program
 - ✅: A special value representing true
 - ❌: A special value representing false